Gustavo Costas: Guaraní return

 On 6 June 2019, Costas agreed to return to Guaraní after 16 years, being presented four days later.
 He left by mutual consent on 28 May 2021, after a poor 2021 Apertura tournament.

 Palestino

 On 20 December 2021, Costas replaced compatriot Patricio Graff as manager of Chilean club Palestino.

 Bolivia national team

 On 19 August 2022, Costas confirmed as manager of the Bolivia national team, effective as the following November, once his season with Palestino ended.
 On 23 October 2023, after a poor start in the 2026 FIFA World Cup qualifiers, he was sacked.

 Third spell at Racing

 On 15 December 2023, Costas was officially announced as manager of Racing for his third spell.
 On 24 November 2024, he won the year's Copa Sudamericana with the club, their first international title in 36 years.
-On 27 February 2025, he led the team to win their first Recopa Sudamericana, winning against Botafogo FR, which was 2024 Copa Libertadores champion.
+On 27 February 2025, he led the team to win their first Recopa Sudamericana, winning against Botafogo, which was 2024 Copa Libertadores champion.